auth0/docs/articles/api/authentication/_login.md

 --data-urlencode 'grant_type=urn:openid:params:grant-type:ciba'
 ```

-To check on the status of a backchannel login flow, poll the `/oauth/token` endpoint at regular intervals by passing the following:
+To check on the status of a Back-Channel Login flow, poll the `/oauth/token` endpoint at regular intervals by passing the following:

 - `auth_req_id` returned from the call to `/bc-authorize`
 - `urn:openid:params:grant-type:ciba` grant type